White 5699 metres, CR70.4/127

 The round ends with a glorious par-3 in front of the clubhouse, played from an elevated tee over a water hazard.

-1/ The club has opened a new pro shop with performance studio including the latest technology and equipment.
-The roof of the new facility has created an outdoor deck as an extension to the attractive upstairs 19 th hole, offering a superb view over the closing holes.
+1/ The club pro shop has a performance studio including new technology and equipment.
+The roof of the facility has created an outdoor deck as an extension to the attractive upstairs 19th hole, offering a superb view over the closing holes.

 2/ South Africa’s finest woman golfer, Sally Little, learned the game at Metropolitan, where her father Percy Little was a member.
 She became a Prentice member in 1962.